rasbt/mlxtend/docs/_site/sources/user_guide/image/extract_face_landmarks.md

 - `landmarks` : numpy.ndarray, shape = [68, 2]

     A numpy array, where each row contains a landmark/point x-y coordinates.
+    Return None if no face is detected by Dlib.

 **Examples**